 Amsterdam is a city closely associated with freedom and liberalism, which is reflected in a long list of allowed things to do that are not allowed in most other countries in the world.
 Legalized weed and hash in Amsterdam coffee shops and prostitution in the Red Light District are some of them.

-Coffee shops in Amsterdam are also one the main reasons, why tourists visit this city along with lots of free things to do.
+Coffee shops in Amsterdam are also one the main reasons why tourists visit this city along with lots of free things to do.
 Even if coffee shops weren’t a part of your plan, you should definitely visit at least one to feel the real spirit of Amsterdam.
-That is why I present to you a list of 10 Best Coffee Shops in Amsterdam to Visit in 2017.
+That is why I present to you a list of 10 Best Coffee Shops in Amsterdam to Visit.

 - 1 History of Amsterdam Coffee Shops